-The Groups's objective when managing capital is to safeguard its ability to continue as a going concern.
-Given the regulatory environment in which the Group operates, capital is monitored on the basis of the gearing ratio.
-This is calculated as net debt (as defined in borrowing covenants) as a proportion of the Company's Regulatory Capital Value as determined by Ofwat and linked to the movements in the Retail Prices Index.
+The Group's objective when managing capital is to safeguard its ability to continue as a going concern.
+Given the regulatory environment in which the Group operates, the Group monitors capital on the basis of the gearing ratio.
+This is calculated as net debt (as defined in the Group's borrowing covenants) as a proportion of its Regulatory Capital Value as determined by Ofwat and linked to movements in the Retail Prices Index .
 As at 31 March 2023 the measure of regulatory gearing was 58% (2022: 58%).

-In respect of the risks detailed above, further quantitative disclosures are provided in note 15.
+In respect of the risks detailed above, further quantitative disclosures are provided in note 16.